School of Theology

 As the founding school of Boston University and the oldest United Methodist seminary in North America, we are a professional school within a cosmopolitan research university that is itself committed to “learning, virtue, and piety.”
 Rooted in the Wesleyan traditions and drawing from the wider Christian traditions of the world, we strive to equip women and men for ministries and vocations that foster personal and social transformation, that are oriented to the world’s diversities, and that expand the prophetic legacy of this historic School of Theology.

 Love.
 As a community with roots in a Christian tradition, we affirm that love for our neighbor, as an expression of God’s infinite love for humankind, is a compelling command to work towards the well-being of every single member of our community.
 An offense against one is therefore an offense against all.

 Justice.
 As a community with an historic and sometimes prophetic commitment to justice, we must commit ourselves to working for justice and exposing injustice, not only for ourselves, but for every member of the community.
 That involves positively resisting the evils of violence, racism, hate, discrimination, and silencing.

 Safety.
-We all must commit to making our community a safe learning environment where no student, staff, or faculty, regardless of age, sex, color, ethnicity, physical disability, sexual orientation, or religious opinion, is harassed, bullied, or intimidated for any reason.
+We all must commit to making our community a safe learning environment where no student, staff, or faculty, regardless of age, sex, color, ethnicity, physical disability, sexual orientation, gender identity/expression, religious opinion, or citizenship or immigration status is harassed, bullied, or intimidated by any member of the STH community for any reason.
 We must commit to support policies that prohibit the mistreatment of any individual or group and provide appropriate avenues for redressing grievances.